drashland/services/index/README.md

 hello
 ```

-... and they will all match `["hello", 0]` in the `index` `Map`.
-The ID in the `Map` (`0` in this case) is used to target the lookup table via `.get()` -- returning an item from the lookup table without having to iterate through the entire lookup table in case it has thousands of items.
-This makes it extremely fast when using regex patterns as keys in a `Map`.
+... and they will all match `["hello", [0]]` in the `index` `Map`.
+The ID in the `Map` (`0` in this case) is used to target the lookup table via `.get()` -- returning an item from the lookup table without having to iterate through the entire lookup table in case it has millions of items.

+You should note that each search is cached, so subsequent searches of the same search term are 2x (sometimes faster) faster than the first search.

 ## Guides